We put abortion advocate Cecil Richards in God’s hands and pray for his will to be done.

 With a million-dollar annual salary as president of Planned Parenthood, Richards helped other woman end innocent lives too.

-This past week it was announced that Richards, 60, who has headed up the country’s largest abortion provider (which liberal media dubs “reproductive health”) since 2006.
+This past week it was announced that Richards, 60, who has headed up the country’s largest abortion provider (which liberal media dubs “reproductive health”) since 2006, would be leaving.
 In a statement, she said:

 ...I will be leaving the organization well-positioned to serve and fight for our patients for a century more.
 Every day we see the incredible power that grassroots voices can have — there has never been a better moment to be an activist.
 You can bet I'll be marching right alongside them, continuing to travel around the country advocating for the basic rights and health care that all people deserve.